sauravfouzdar/rpc/README.md

 ## RPC
-` A simple grpc server with a simple client that sends a request to the server and the server responds with a message.`
+A simple grpc server with a client that sends a request to the server and the server responds with a message(result).

 ## Generate the proto file